 The vital role of a wealth advisor

-Savvy business leaders will want to surround themselves with financial planners who recognize the many steps to a successful transition.
-When owners retire, they have to shift their mindset.
+Business leaders will want to surround themselves with financial planners who recognize the many steps to a successful transition.

+For example, when owners retire they have to shift their mindset around their relationship with the business.
 “Many owners have so much of their wealth tied to their business, often taking just a modest income for years, what they need to survive,” Vella says.
-“They haven’t learned from wealth advisors on what happens when that business isn’t there anymore.”
+“They can learn from wealth advisors what happens when that business isn’t there anymore.”

-She explains how “the role of an ATB transition consultant is to quarterback all the advisors and ensure they are working together to achieve your transition plans.
+She explains that “the role of an ATB transition consultant is to quarterback all the advisors and ensure they are working together to achieve your transition plans.
 Think of it as bringing all your advisors to a boardroom table to collaborate and be on the same page in working toward your ultimate goal.
 That also involves bringing in the right experts at the right time in the process.
-This might include an estate specialist, a tax advisor or a M&A advisor.”
+This might include an estate specialist, a tax advisor or a mergers and acquisition advisor.”

-Another area where advisors can assist business owners is easing the emotional toll.
-Many business owners overlook the positive emotional benefits their companies bring to them, particularly the comfort of community and purpose.
+Another area where advisors can support business owners is easing the emotional toll.
+Business owners can overlook the positive emotional benefits their companies bring to them, particularly the comfort of community and purpose.
 Advisors who have experience moving from one company to the next, or retiring after a long run at a firm, can relate to what business owners endure mentally and physically.
-The long hours, the dozens of questions that need answers, the due diligence process—an advisory board can help manage the many plates an owner will be juggling during the months before leaving the business.
+The long hours, the dozens of questions that need answers, the due diligence process—an advisory board can help manage the many tasks an owner will be handling in the months leading up to leaving the business.

-And reaching that stress-free space amid the hustle and grind of this challenging work can be the biggest benefit of bringing trusted transition advisors on board.
+Experiencing confidence and peace of mind during this challenging work can be the biggest benefit of bringing trusted transition advisors on board.

-Find out more about selling your business successfully with ATB’s Business Transition Guide.
-Want to talk some more?
-For tailored advice around business transition planning reach out to our Business Transition team at email@example.com.
+Learn more about selling your business successfully with ATB’s Business Transition Guide.
+Want tailored advice for business transition planning?
+Reach out to our Business Transition team at email@example.com.